Laboratory Visa Sponsorship Jobs in Idaho

 Which visa types are most common for laboratory roles in Idaho?

-The H-1B is the most common visa for laboratory professionals in Idaho, particularly for roles requiring a bachelor's degree or higher in chemistry, biology, or a related scientific field.
-Research-focused positions at national laboratories or universities may qualify under the O-1 for candidates with demonstrated distinction.
+The H-1B visa is the most common visa for laboratory professionals in Idaho, particularly for roles requiring a bachelor's degree or higher in chemistry, biology, or a related scientific field.
+Research-focused positions at national laboratories or universities may qualify under the O-1 visa for candidates with demonstrated distinction.
 J-1 visas are also used for postdoctoral research and exchange scientist roles at academic institutions across the state.

 Which cities in Idaho have the most laboratory sponsorship jobs?